IceDynamix/QuaverPluginGuide/quaver_plugin_guide.md

 A button in Lua is as simple as `imgui.Button(label)`.
 Checking the state of the button (pressed/not pressed) is done by checking the value (a boolean) of the button itself.
-This example prints out “Hello World\!” to the console when you press the button.
+This example prints out “Hello World!” to the console when you press the button.

 ``` lua
 local myButton = imgui.Button("Hello?")